Jadout7/DesignPatterns/README.md

 The app offers different types of cars, each with its own engine types.
 Implementation of the Factory Method pattern for generating car type objects is based on the customer's selective preference.

-In Pseudo-Code: Create an abstract class/interface `CarType` representing the type of engine the car runs on.
+In Pseudo-Code: Create an abstract class `CarType` representing the type of engine the car runs on.
 Then, create subclasses like `PetrolCarType`, `DieselCarType`, etc., each implementing the `CarType` abstract class/interface and providing their own implementations for generating car types.
 The `CarTypeFactory` Class acts as a factory method, responsible for